jettylabs-archive/jetty_access_control/website/docs/getting-started/4-connectors.md

 ```
 > jetty status

-Your project out of date
+Your project is out of date

 Connector             Last Fetch                Connection Test
 dbt-core (demo)       ---                       ✅